This Aska flying car could whisk you to work above the gridlock in 2025, startup NFT hopes

 The Aska's flying car design

-The Aska is about 20 feet long in is road configuration, with wings folded across its back.
-But when set up to fly, it'll have a wingspan of about 40 feet.
+The Aska is about 20 feet long in its road configuration, with wings folded across its back.
+When set up to fly, it'll have a wingspan of about 40 feet.

 Its electric motors are powered by batteries that can be recharged with a conventional fuel motor to extend the Aska's range.
 The maximum flight range is 350 miles -- but that's with a single passenger.